Information Storage in the Stochastic Ising Model: Proof of Lemma

 \subsection{Proof of Lemma \ref{LEMMA:absorbing_MC}}

 Let $\sigma\in\mathcal{T}_n$ and consider the following pseudo-algorithm that transforms $\sigma$ to a new configuration $\eta\in\mathcal{S}_n$.
-The transformation is described only by means of the mappings $\mathsf{E}$, and $\big\{\mathsf{F}_{h,\ell}^{(v)}\big\}$ defined above.
-Since for each of these mappings there exists a path of single-spin flips (of positive probability) from the input to the output, Algorithm \ref{ALG:path} establishes the connectivity argument from Lemma \ref{LEMMA:absorbing_MC}.
+The transformation is described by means of the mappings $\mathsf{E}$, and $\big\{\mathsf{F}_{h,\ell}^{(v)}\big\}$ defined above.
+Since each mapping corresponds to a path of single-spin flips from the input to the output, Algorithm \ref{ALG:path} establishes Lemma \ref{LEMMA:absorbing_MC}.